 Unusual Options Activity Insight: Alcoa

-Shares of Alcoa (NYSE:AA) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $32.34.
+Shares of Alcoa (NYSE:AA) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $34.

 - Sentiment: BEARISH